lemurivolta/ink-translate/Packages/it.lemurivolta.ink-translate/README.md

 This package is addressed to all sizes of studios, from the ones where a single person covers all the roles, to those with multiple writers, translators and programmers.

+**NOTE WELL**: this is still a ["major version zero"](https://semver.org/#spec-item-4) release.
+As such, it's not yet production ready, and it could radically change before reaching version 1.
+That said, it's been internally tested on small and medium projects, and it's unit tested: you are encouraged to use it, and report any problem to make this project grow toward stability!

 ## Installation

 1. The package is available on the [openupm registry](https://openupm.com).
 You can install it via [openupm-cli](https://github.com/openupm/openupm-cli).